Resaizu/portfolio/README.md

 ![Portfolio Preview](./public/preview.png)

-This is my personal developer portfolio inspired with dark neon vibes.

-You are free to fork or use this project as a template for your own portfolio.
-If you do, please consider crediting **Dennis Ampat** and linking back to this repository.
+A portfolio template featuring a dark neon-inspired design, built with Vue and Tailwind CSS.
+This can be used as a base for your own portfolio, with optional attribution to Dennis Ampat through a credit or link back to this repository.

 ## Tech Stack